 Tychicus Tibbs is a young man who has had to deal with a lot in his life.
 Some would crumble and let all of the bad consume them.
 Tychicus (tie-chu-cuss) has chosen to respond to adversity with positivity.

 His mother, fortunately, has been sober six years now and Tychicus said that his family is doing well.
 He is now a junior offensive guard at Lakeview Centennial High School in Garland, Texas.

-As someone who started playing football at four years old and playing alongside six and seven year olds, football became a safe haven for him and he said it chose him.
+As someone who started playing football at four years old alongside six and seven-year-olds, football became a safe haven and he said it chose him.

 It also helped him make friends, overcome being bullied and cope with his family issues.
 In addition to all of the aforementioned, Tychicus has a physical disability.
-He was born with clubbed feet and he has had trouble walking properly.
-Football helped him to do just that and function well in everyday life with his disability.
+He has pes cavus which according to physiopedia.com is a condition where a person’s feet have “…an abnormally high plantar longitudinal arche.”
+In Tychicus’ case, he has both the unusual high arch and flat feet.
+He has had trouble walking properly.
+Football helped him to do just that and function well in everyday life.

-He was able to overcome all of this through his believe in God and has found success because of it.
+He was able to overcome all of this through his belief in God and has found success because of it.

 His mom is his biggest supporter.
 He said that even when she wasn’t sober, she still made the effort to be there for him and show love.
 She is his motivation for playing the game.

 “…Even though she was on drugs and everything, for birthdays she would be there, she would show love.
 I’ve heard other people’s stories about people who were on drugs that just don’t care and go all haywire.
 She’s been there for me every single day.
 Even when she was gone and everything she’s been there and loved me,” Tibbs said.